 The preceding blogs on the Ten Commandments(1) have precisely articulated how God expects us to live; nevertheless, we have as individuals and as a nation have largely chosen to say "no thanks" to God's offer of rescue from the bondage of sin, its destruction in our lives while on Earth and its promise of eternal death after we die thus identifying with the Biblical definition of a fool (Psalms 14:1).
 Nevertheless, God so loved the world, even in its despicable fallen state, so much that He sent His unique son to provide a way back to Himself (John 3:16,17.
 Romans 5:8.
-1 Corinthians 15:3,4).
-However, we have failed to see that if we do not accept God's offer of salvation by His Son Jesus Christ then we are already condemned regardless of how good we are living in this life (John 3:18-20.
+1 Corinthians 15:3,4.
+Ezekiel 18:31,32.
+Ezekiel 11:19,20).
+However, we have failed to see that if we do not accept God's offer of salvation through His Son Jesus Christ (1) then we are already condemned regardless of how good we are living in this life (John 3:18-20.
 John 12:46-48.
 Revelations 20:11-15).
 If You Can't Say Amen, Say Oh Me!

 The Law of Consequence for Violating the Commandment

 Instead of taking the high narrow road that leads to eternal life in Heaven some have chosen to take the lower wide road that leads to absolute destruction in Hell (Matthew 7:13,14).
 This journey downward is characterized by the following seven progressive steps(3) that lead from the knowledge of God to living in the desires of our flesh:

 1. We chose not to glorify God as God (Romans 1:21).